Planning on visiting Southerness?

 This was recommended to us by the owner of the holiday cottage, and many previous guests had mentioned it in the comments book.
 Oh my goodness they were right!

-Infact this cafe was so good we went twice, something I rarely do anywhere.
+In fact this cafe was so good we went twice, something I rarely do anywhere.

 Loch Arthur is a community farm shop and cafe.
 It is set in a lovely building.
 There is free parking on site and the entrance to the cafe is around the side of the building.
 There is a little path along the edge of the pond.
 You pass the toilets and enter the cafe.
-(These arrangements were probably a little different to normal because of Covid restrictions.)
+(These arrangements were probably a little different from normal because of Covid restrictions.)

 The menu featured lots of local and fresh produce.
-We had burgers and shared a their handmade potato wedges.
+We had burgers and shared their handmade potato wedges.
 It was all absolutely delicious, so much so that my teenage nephew ate all his salad too!

 The service was very warm and friendly.
 It was very busy which just showed how popular it was with locals.

-On our second visit we had soup and cakes and more of those amazing potato wedges.
+On our second visit, we had soup and cakes and more of those amazing potato wedges.
 It was well worth the drive through Storm Arwen to get there.

 The farm shop entrance is near the car park.
 There is a great selection of produce including a fruit and vegetable section, meat section, dairy, baked goods, pies etc. We stocked up on treats to take back with us to the holiday cottage.